FrontToBackCulture/valHelp/src/repository/i_Reveal_drilldown/reveal_drilldown.md

 <td width="50px"></td>
 </tr>
 </table>
+1. Click on ‘Repositories’ dropdown tab on the top menu and choose the repository that you want to see.
+2. Click on the ‘more dropdown’ to select which criterias you want to see.
-1. Click on the links under the 'Ref Jira' column.
+3. Click on the links under the 'Ref Jira' column.